All Ears In Hearing logo

 • Mood swings and anxiety attacks

-• Tension, irritability or frustration
+• Tension irritability or frustration

-• Sleep problems
+• Sleeping problems

 • Poor concentration

-Causes of tinnitus
+Causes of tinnitus:

 There are several possible causes of tinnitus.
 The following are among the most common causes of tinnitus.